fusiongyro/lbac/tutor8.md

 of the CPU instructions.
 As you know, assembly language can be bizarre  and  irregular  in the extreme, and a language that maps one-for-one onto it can be a real challenge.
-Still,  I've always felt that the syntax used  in conventional assemblers is dumb ... why is
+Still,  I've always felt that the syntax used  in conventional assemblers is dumb… why is

      MOVE.L A,B